Orthogonal-Research-Lab/Proposals/Physical Intelligence and Emergence mini-grant/README.md

 part-time work (15% to 40%), in parallel with the scientist's usual research.

-Potential framework:
+### Potential framework:

 Three main themes -- "sample", "displace", "track".

+Two additional themes -- "integrate", "adjacency"

 Assume physical reality is not a simulation, but rather a flow field.
 The flow field notion is a sort of perceptual aether, but is also consistent with optical flow from roobtics.
 Awareness is aligned with the flow field most of the time, but can be misaligned to produce breaks in reality.

+* aether is a spatial representation, mimics what brains do.

+* physical consciousness requires a form of physical attention, attentional mechanisms that guide intentional behavior.

+* collective attention can be driven by emergent behavior or energetics (feedback from a global profile of fluctuations).

+* "displace" is related to disruption in animal brains (breaks in attention, consciousness).

-3 main forms of Physical Intelligence:
+### 3 main forms of Physical Intelligence:

 1) sensory displacement (representation-environment match).